🇲🇽

 ¿Pueden prepararlo sin ingredientes de origen animal?

-PWEH-den pre-par-AR-lo seen in-greh-dyen-TES deh oh-REE-hen ah-nee-MAL Use when adapting a dish — many Mexican kitchens will accommodate this request, especially in tourist areas.
+Use when adapting a dish.
+Many Mexican kitchens will accommodate this request, especially in tourist areas.

 Can you prepare it without animal ingredients?

-Si esto te importa: ¿Esto se cocina en el mismo comal o sartén que la carne?
+Si esto te importa: ¿Esto se cocina en el mismo comal o sarten que la carne?

-si ES-to te im-POR-tah: ES-to seh ko-SEE-nah en el MIS-mo ko-MAL oh sar-TEN keh la KAR-neh For shared comal / griddle cross-contact — raise only if this is relevant to you specifically.
+si ES-to te im-POR-tah: ES-to seh ko-SEE-nah en el MIS-mo ko-MAL oh sar-TEN keh la KAR-neh

 ¿Puede anotar los ingredientes?

-PWEH-deh ah-no-TAR los in-greh-dyen-TES Useful when verbal explanations are unclear — show the written list to a bilingual contact or translate later.
+Useful when verbal explanations are unclear.
+Show the written list to a bilingual contact or translate later.

 Can you write down the ingredients?